 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, House of HR reported total carbon emissions of approximately 106,443,000 kg CO2e, a decrease from about 121,528,000 kg CO2e in 2023.
 The emissions breakdown for 2024 includes 24,256,000 kg CO2e from Scope 1, 4,085,000 kg CO2e from Scope 2, and 78,102,000 kg CO2e from Scope 3.
-This indicates a significant reduction in overall emissions, particularly in Scope 3, which is often the largest contributor in service-oriented sectors.
-House of HR has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 50.4% by 2032, using 2022 as the baseline year.
-Additionally, the company targets a 58.2% reduction in Scope 3 emissions per million EUR value added within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with limiting global warming to 1.5°C. Furthermore, House of HR is committed to transitioning to a fully electric fleet by 2032, which will contribute to its Scope 1 and 2 emissions reduction goals.
-The emissions data and targets are cascaded from its parent company, House of HR NV, reflecting a corporate commitment to sustainability across its operations.
+This indicates a significant reduction in overall emissions, particularly in Scope 1 and 2, which are critical for direct operational impacts.
+House of HR has set ambitious climate commitments, aiming to reduce Scope 1 and 2 emissions by 50.4% by 2032, using 2022 as the base year.
+Additionally, they are targeting a 58.2% reduction in Scope 3 emissions per million EUR value added within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with limiting global warming to 1.5°C. The company is also committed to transitioning to a fully electric fleet by 2032, further enhancing its sustainability efforts.
+This commitment reflects a long-term strategy to mitigate climate impact and improve operational efficiency.
+House of HR's emissions data is cascaded from its parent company, House of HR NV, ensuring that their climate commitments are part of a broader corporate responsibility framework.
+The organization is actively working towards these targets, demonstrating a proactive approach to climate change and sustainability in the professional services sector.

 Access structured emissions data, company-specific emission factors, and source documents